Can German Shepherds Be Left Alone: Know The Truth.

 If your German Shepherd tends to be a destructive chewer or digger, you must train him not to do these things as soon as possible.
 After all, if you have a “big” dog, he’ll probably find a way to get what he wants – no matter how big or expensive – and then go ahead and destroy it!
 While training does take time, the sooner you start, the better.
 It’s best if your pup is still a young adult – around one year of age – when he begins training lessons.

-Here are some tips on teaching your puppy not to chew or dig: *Provide him with lots of sturdy toys that he can play with instead of chewing on the household. *Provide plenty of mental stimulation with a classically-conditioned toy. *Don’t train a pup to use a crate as punishment – this will cause him to become very anxious whenever he’s in his kennel!
+Provide him with lots of sturdy toys that he can play with instead of chewing on the household.
+Provide plenty of mental stimulation with a classically-conditioned toy.
+Don’t train a pup to use a crate as punishment – this will cause him to become very anxious whenever he’s in his kennel!

 Keep your living room free from plants and other items that an overzealous digger could destroy.
 And never leave shoes or clothing lying on the floor – your German Shepherd might decide they’re fair game for destruction!

-If you want to teach your pup not to destroy everyday household objects, buy inexpensive “bouncy balls” at nonpet supply stores (i.e., Walmart).
+If you want to teach your pup not to destroy everyday household objects, buy inexpensive “bouncy balls” at non-pet supply stores (i.e., Walmart).
 Dog toys made specifically for dogs tend to be too expensive, and many pups can easily tear them apart.
 You want something durable but also inexpensive.

 A dog like a German Shepherd might try to chew on your things – such as couches, chairs, and legs – which is why these objects should be put away when he’s playing in the house!